 The first and foremost project was the kitchen.
 As you might imagine, the German retail kitchen market is very healthy and we had seen numerous kitchen stores in the previous 2 years.
 So we knew where to go, but not exactly how it worked.

 Was it IKEA-style, cash, carry and assemble?
 Full service?
 We choose and they do all the ordering, measuring and installing?
-Do we order the entire kitchen in one store, or do we have to go somewhere else for the fridge, stove and dishwasher.
+What sort of kitchen systems are needed?
+Do we order the european kitchen in one store, or do we have to go somewhere else for the fridge, stove and dishwasher.
+Or in Germany, are we talking about a nobilia kitchen, an odina kitchen, a siematic kitchen, or a poggenpohl kitchen.

 As an aside, German shopping is very compartmentalized.
 Besides the, one, large Wal-Mart style store (much smaller) for the most part you still go to a butcher for meat, bakery for bread, an electric store for electronics and a drink store for drinks (true story, called a getrankemarkt everything from from beer and wine to sparkling water and juice).

-After looking at a few stores we decided to buy our new kitchen from a national chain named Kuchen Treff.
-Now, another oddity of the Germans is that….wait for it…they speak German, everywhere, including kitchen stores.
+After looking at a few stores and a variety of kitchen brands, we decided to buy our new kitchen from a national chain named Kuchen Treff because we loved the quality of the company.
+Now, another oddity of the Germans is that….wait for it…they speak German, everywhere, including kitchen showrooms.
 By this point we were fairly good at the niceties of everyday German.
 We could say hi, nice weather, is going to rain, etc; and we were great in grocery stores, restaurants, bars, etc. In short, we were good at the stuff we cared about.
-Not so much talking about kitchen cabinets, countertops, gloss v. flat finishes and all of the other intricacies of picking out an entire kitchen.
+Not so much talking about kitchen cabinets, countertops, gloss versus flat finishes and all of the other intricacies of picking out an entire modern German kitchen.

 So one Saturday, we gathered up the measurements of our kitchen, our young child (we produced children in Germany also, different story for a different day), our German speaking confidence and headed out to our chosen store.
 Luckily, we were quickly greeted by a salesman, he quickly decided that his English was better than our German and we were of, shopping for first German kitchen, in English!
 Our fears were partially relieved concerning the installation.